-Polish up your CV, start interviewing, and get a contract signed.
-Before signing the contract, it’s wise to have someone who specializes in physician contract review take a look at the contract for anything to be aware of or possibly negotiate on.
+Polish up your cover letter, start interviewing, and get a contract signed.
+Before signing the contract, it’s wise to have someone who specializes in physician contract review to take a look at the contract for anything to be aware of or possibly negotiate on.

 2. Develop a Student Loan Repayment Plan

-The big question with student loans is whether you are trying to pursue the PSLF program or plan to pay off your student loans the old-fashioned way.
+The big question with student loans when you are finishing residency or fellowship is whether you are trying to pursue the PSLF program (Public Service Loan Forgiveness), or plan to pay of your student loans the old-fashioned way.

-If PSLF isn’t a viable option for you, there are other ways to get medical school loan forgiveness.
+If PSLF is not a viable option for you, there are other ways to get medical school loan forgiveness.
 Otherwise, once you become an attending, it could make sense to refinance your medical school loans to a lower interest rate so you can pay them off faster.

 3. Get Own-Occupation Disability Insurance

-Underwriting is more lenient while you’re in residency/fellowship, and policy discounts are more prevalent.
+Underwriting is more lenient while you are in residency/fellowship, and policy discounts are more prevalent.
 This makes it easier to secure and less expensive than if you wait until you are in practice.

 4. Get Term Life Insurance

-While we’re on the insurance topic, you may as well look at life insurance too.
+While we are on the insurance topic, you may as well look at life insurance too.
 If you have a spouse and children, life insurance is mandatory.
-If you are currently single but one day plan to have a spouse and children, use your age and health to your advantage and lock in an inexpensive term policy now.
+If you are currently single, but one day plan to have a spouse and children, use your age and health to your advantage and lock in an inexpensive term policy now.

 Physician life insurance is no different than life insurance for the rest of the population.
-However, the ability to get it is contingent on health and age affects cost, so get it as a future planning tool even if you don’t need it today.
+The ability to get it is contingent on health and age affects cost, so get it as a future planning tool even if you don’t need it today.

 As tempting as it can be to start looking at houses once you have a contract lined up, please wait.
 Rather than looking at the new salary figure and asking yourself, “How much house can I afford?” hold on looking at the new house until you actually start working and are working in the new job for at least a few months.

-Countless times I have doctors start working at a new practice or hospital, quickly learning it is not what they expected, and they start looking for new opportunities.
+Countless times I have had doctors start working at a new practice or hospital, quickly to learn it is not what they expected, and they start looking for new opportunities.